san-sei/documents/content/en/docs/administration/enrollment.md

     <img src="/images/vendor/Panel/addnewusergp.png" class="doc-img-frame" id="_img">
 </p>

 As you can see the image below, you can turn the toggle on if you want to assign a security key now.
-If you turn the toggle on, you will have 3 options to assign a security key, the first is to choose [Smartphone](#smartphone), the second is [Contactless card](#contactless-card) and the third is [FIDO2.0 Hardware Security Key](#hardware-security-keys).
+If you turn the toggle on, you will have 3 options to assign a security key, the first is to choose [Smartphone](#smartphone), the second is [Contactless Card](#contactless-card) and the third is [FIDO2.0 Hardware Security Key](#hardware-security-keys).
 You can see the specified instructions in related sections.

 <p align="center">
     <img src="/images/vendor/Panel/addnewuserskdev.png" class="doc-img-frame" id="_img">